Censorship: Art

 Art is loved and feared because of its evocative power.
 Destroying or oppressing art can potentially justify its meaning even more.

 British photographer and visual artist Graham Ovenden's photos and paintings were ordered to be destroyed by a London's magistrate court in 2015 for being "indecent" and their copies had been removed from the online Tate gallery.

 A 1980 Israeli law forbade banned artwork composed of the four colours of the Palestinian flag, and Palestinians were arrested for displaying such artwork or even for carrying sliced melons with the same pattern.

 Moath al-Alwi is a Guantanamo Bay prisoner who creates model ships as an expression of art.
 Alwi does so with the few tools he has at his disposal such as dental floss and shampoo bottles, and he is also allowed to use a small pair of scissors with rounded edges.
 A few of Alwi's pieces are on display at John Jay College of Criminal Justice in New York.
 There are also other artworks on display at the College that were created by other inmates.
 The artwork that is being displayed might be the only way for some of the inmates to communicate with the outside.
-Recently things have changed though.
-The military has come up with a new policy that won't allow the artwork at Guantanamo Bay Military Prison to leave the prison.
-The art work created by Alwi and other prisoners is now government property and can be destroyed or disposed of in whatever way the government choose, making it no longer the artist's property.
+Though recently, things have changed.
+The military has come up with a new policy that will not allow the artwork at Guantanamo Bay Military Prison to leave the prison.
+The artwork created by Alwi and other prisoners is now government property and can be destroyed or disposed of in whatever way the government choose, making it no longer the artist's property.

 Around 300 artists in Cuba are fighting for their artistic freedom due to new censorship rules Cuba's government has in place for artists.
 In December 2018, following the introduction of new rules that would ban music performances and artwork not authorized by the state, performance artist Tania Bruguera was detained upon arriving to Havana and released after four days.

-An example of extreme state censorship was the Nazis requirements of using art as propaganda.
+An example of extreme state censorship was the Nazis' requirements of using art as propaganda.
 Art was only allowed to be used as a political instrument to control people and failure to act in accordance with the censors was punishable by law, even fatal.
-The Degenerate Art Exhibition is a historical instance that's goal was to advertise Nazi values and slander others.
+The Degenerate Art Exhibition was a historical instance of this, the goal of which was to advertise Nazi values and slander others.